The Lost Behind Dementia

 Symptoms and diagnosis

 Dementia describes a group of symptoms affecting memory, thinking and social abilities severely enough to interfere with your daily life.
-It isn’t a specific disease, but several different diseases may cause dementia.
+It isn’t a specific disease, but several different diseases may cause it.

 Though dementia generally involves memory loss, memory loss has different causes.
-Having memory loss alone doesn’t mean you have dementia.
+Having memory loss alone doesn’t mean you have one.

-Alzheimer’s disease is the most common cause of a progressive dementia in older adults, but there are a number of causes of dementia.
+Alzheimer’s disease is the most common cause of a progressive dementia in older adults, but there are a number of causes of it.
 Depending on the cause, some dementia symptoms may be reversible.

 “Dementia is a major global health problem; in the absence of a cure there is increasing focus on risk reduction, timely diagnosis, and early intervention.”

-The following procedures also may be used to diagnose dementia:
+The following procedures also may be used to diagnose:

-Occasional memory lapses are common as people get older, especially in the presence of stress, depression, and acute physical illness; review the patient after appropriate treatment has been given or a reasonable length of time has elapsed
+Occasional memory lapses are common as people get older, especially in the presence of stress, depression, and acute physical illness.
+It is good to review the patient after appropriate treatment has been given or a reasonable length of time has elapsed

 If you suspect dementia, take a history from both the patient and the main family carer; the latter’s suspicions are often correct

-Be aware that certain groups of people are at greater risk of developing dementia—for example, those who have had a stroke and those with Parkinson’s disease
+Be aware that certain groups of people are at greater risk of developing them—for example, those who have had a stroke and those with Parkinson’s disease

-Early identification of modifiable risk factors for dementia may reduce the numbers of people developing dementia in later life
+Early identification of modifiable risk factors for dementia may reduce the numbers of people developing them in later life

-Effective and useful treatments exist for people with dementia; have a low threshold for referring someone with suspicious symptoms for a specialist memory assessment
+Effective and useful treatments exist for people with dementia.
+It may be useful to refer someone with suspicious symptoms for a specialist memory assessment